peekxc/tallem/ignore/package_notes.md

 For these reasons and more, `tallem`'s extension modules are built outside of setuptools with Meson.

+Is the use of Meson--a very clearly C++ oriented build system---for Python package management an unwise choice?
+With the dawning of PEP 514/515 and the move towards a more diversified build system for Python packaging, I would argue not so.
+And I am not alone.
+Indeed, SciPy appears to be [moving towards a Meson build configuration](https://labs.quansight.org/blog/2021/07/moving-scipy-to-meson/).

 ### Is `tallem` a python application?

 No, `tallem` is a python _library_.
 The distinction is important, see: https://caremad.io/posts/2013/07/setup-vs-requirement/.
 Thus, `tallem` does not have a `requirements.txt` for use with, e.g. `Pipenv`.